-Neither the Act nor the draft guidelines mentioned above clarify the amount of reduction expected to be received in settled cases, and this aspect has been highly criticised in the public consultation.
+Neither the Act nor the guidelines mentioned above clarify the amount of reduction expected to be received in settled cases, and this aspect has been highly criticised by practitioners.
 Nevertheless, reductions of fine under settlement proceedings and under the leniency programme are cumulative.

 The facts to which a party in a settlement procedure has confessed cannot be judicially appealed.
-As a rule, third parties are not allowed to access settlement submissions contained in the file and other undertakings concerned in the case are only allowed to see those documents for the purposes of preparing their defense, but no copy of these can be made without due authorisation by the author of the settlement proposal.
+As a rule, third parties are not allowed to access settlement submissions contained in the file and other undertakings concerned in the case are only allowed to see those documents for the purposes of preparing their defence, but no copy of these can be made without due authorisation by the author of the settlement proposal.